Share

 Database Cache

-The types of performance gains on offer here will very much depend on the complexities of your own setup, with the main distinction being whether the information is stored on disk or in-memory with a solution such as APC or Memcached.
+The types of performance gains on offer will depend on the complexities of your setup.
+The main distinction is whether the information is stored on disk or in memory with a solution such as APC or Memcached.
+The common consensus is that in-memory solutions provide the best results for the database cache.

 Object Cache